Seatis/my-teaching-materials/java-spring/ioc-bean/README.md

 }
 ```

-When TextEditor runs, it has a dependency on the creation of an instance of SpellChecker.
-In this way, TextEditor is dependent upon SpellChecker.
+Read this through closely.
+It says that *When TextEditor is created, it will have a dependency on a creation of an instance of a SpellChecker*.
+In this way we can say that the *TextEditor is dependent upon SpellChecker*.

-Inversion of Control says instead that the instance of the SpellChecker would be passed like a parameter:-
+Inversion of Control (IoC) says we can change that.
+Instead we could pass an instance of the SpellChecker as we would a parameter:-

 ```java
 public class TextEditor {